Carousel rides, mini-golf, burgers and more

 Over the years, the area has been used as a cattle pasture, a horse and cattle market, a burial ground, a drill and parade ground for the American military during the War of 1812 and, finally, a city park.

 In 1837, the city made Franklin Square into a public park and an elegant fountain was constructed in its center, a fountain thought to be the oldest surviving fountain in William Penn’s five historic squares.
-The others are Rittenhouse, Washington, Logan and Center Square, where City Hall is now located.
+The others are Rittenhouse Square, Washington Square, Logan Square and Center Square, where City Hall and Dilworth Park are now located.

 In the neighborhood